-Smudging on Campus
+Smudging on campus

 Smudging and pipe ceremonies are welcome at Mount Royal University as part of our commitment to indigenization as reflected in Goal #5 of the University Strategic Plan 2023-2030.
 Smudging is a ceremonial practice common to many First Nations that involves the burning of sacred medicines.
-There are four sacred medicines—tobacco, sage, cedar, and sweetgrass—used in First Nations ceremonies.
+There are four sacred medicines — tobacco, sage, cedar and sweetgrass — used in First Nations ceremonies.

 There are many reasons to perform a smudge.
 While Métis and Inuit peoples did not traditionally smudge, many choose to include smudging in their practices today.

-General signage for smudging on campus can be found here.
+Download general signage for smudging on campus